-NORWOOD, Colo. — Two young girls murdered on a farm 35 miles outside of Telluride on Sept.
+NORWOOD, Colo. — Two young girls killed on a farm 35 miles outside of Telluride on Sept.
 8 have been identified, the San Miguel Sheriff’s Office said Friday.

 When officials found the bodies of 10-year-old Makayla Victoria Roberts and 8-year-old Hannah Elizabeth Rosalina Marshall, they confirmed the girls had been dead for at least two weeks.

-The cause of their deaths is still under investigation and five people have been arrested in the case.
+The cause of their deaths is still under investigation and five people have been arrested.

-Frederick Blair, 23, Madani Ceus, 37, Ika Eden, 53, and Ashford Nathaniel Archer, 50, and Nashika Bramble are all suspects in the homicides.
+Frederick Blair, 23, Madani Ceus, 37, Ika Eden, 53, and Ashford Nathaniel Archer, 50, are suspects in the homicides.

 Charges include second-degree murder, criminally negligent homicide and felony child abuse causing death.

-“In my 37 years as sheriff, I have never seen anything as cruel and heartless as this,” Sheriff Bill Masters said in a statement.
+“In my 37 years as sheriff, I have never seen anything as cruel and heartless as this,” San Miguel County Sheriff Bill Masters said.